d0sse/macFox-theme/README.md

 To start using MacFox, follow these steps:

 1. Go to the following url address `about:config`.
-2. Ensure the following properties are set to true:
+2. Ensure the following properties are set to `true`:

     ```text
     toolkit.legacyUserProfileCustomizations.stylesheets